Sonicgamer2000/FCReimagined-B-Sides-Gripou-Take/README.md

-# Friday Night Funkin' - Psych Engine
+# Friday Night Funkin' - Corrupted B Sides Engine
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.

 ## Installation:
-You must have [Haxe version 4.2.5](https://haxe.org/download/version/4.2.5/), seriously, stop using older or newer versions, it won't work!
+You must have [the most up-to-date version of Haxe](https://haxe.org/download/), seriously, stop using 4.1.5, it misses some stuff.

 open up a Command Prompt/PowerShell or Terminal, type `haxelib install hmm`

 after it finishes, simply type `haxelib run hmm install` in order to install all the needed libraries for *Psych Engine!*

-If the compiler gives an error saying that hxCodec cannot be found read this issue to fix it: ShadowMario/FNF-PsychEngine#12770

 ## Customization: